Russian Revolution: Background

 The Russian Revolution of 1905 was a major factor contributing to the cause of the Revolutions of 1917.
 The events of Bloody Sunday triggered nationwide protests and soldier mutinies.
 A council of workers called the St. Petersburg Soviet was created in this chaos.
-While the 1905 Revolution was ultimately crushed, and the leaders of the St. Petersburg Soviet were arrested, this laid the groundwork for the later Petrograd Soviet and other revolutionary movements during the lead up to 1917.
-The 1905 Revolution also led to the creation of a Duma (parliament), that would later form the Provisional Government following February 1917.
+While the 1905 Revolution was ultimately crushed, and the leaders of the St. Petersburg Soviet were arrested, this laid the groundwork for the later Petrograd Soviet and other revolutionary movements during the leadup to 1917.
+The 1905 Revolution also led to the creation of a Duma (parliament) that would later form the Provisional Government following February 1917.

-Russia's poor performance in 1914-1915 prompted growing complaints directed at Tsar Nicholas II and the Romanov family.
+Russia's poor performance in 1914–1915 prompted growing complaints directed at Tsar Nicholas II and the Romanov family.
 A short wave of patriotic nationalism ended in the face of defeats and poor conditions on the Eastern Front of World War I. The Tsar made the situation worse by taking personal control of the Imperial Russian Army in 1915, a challenge far beyond his skills.
 He was now held personally responsible for Russia's continuing defeats and losses.
-In addition, Tsarina Alexandra, left to rule in while the Tsar commanded at the front, was German born, leading to suspicion of collusion, only to be exacerbated by rumors relating to her relationship with the controversial mystic Grigori Rasputin.
+In addition, Tsarina Alexandra, left to rule while the Tsar commanded at the front, was German born, leading to suspicion of collusion, only to be exacerbated by rumors relating to her relationship with the controversial mystic Grigori Rasputin.
 Rasputin's influence led to disastrous ministerial appointments and corruption, resulting in a worsening of conditions within Russia.

 After the entry of the Ottoman Empire on the side of the Central Powers in October 1914, Russia was deprived of a major trade route to the Mediterranean Sea, which worsened the economic crisis and the munitions shortages.
 Meanwhile, Germany was able to produce great amounts of munitions whilst constantly fighting on two major battlefronts.

 The conditions during the war resulted in a devastating loss of morale within the Russian army and the general population of Russia itself.
 This was particularly apparent in the cities, owing to a lack of food in response to the disruption of agriculture.
 Food scarcity had become a considerable problem in Russia, but the cause of this did not lie in any failure of the harvests, which had not been significantly altered during wartime.
-The indirect reason was that the government, in order to finance the war, printed millions of rouble notes, and by 1917, inflation had made prices increase up to four times what they had been in 1914.
+The indirect reason was that the government, in order to finance the war, printed millions of roubles, and by 1917, inflation had made prices increase up to four times what they had been in 1914.
 Farmers were consequently faced with a higher cost of living, but with little increase in income.
 As a result, they tended to hoard their grain and to revert to subsistence farming.
 Thus the cities were constantly short of food.
 At the same time, rising prices led to demands for higher wages in the factories, and in January and February 1916, revolutionary propaganda, in part aided by German funds, led to widespread strikes.
-This resulted in a growing criticism of the government, including an increased participation of workers in revolutionary parties.
+This resulted in growing criticism of the government, including an increased participation of workers in revolutionary parties.